Ph.D. Candidate · INRIA Nord Europe

 Aymen Bouferroum

-I research trust-based security for the Industrial Internet of Things.
+Security and machine learning for the Industrial Internet of Things.

 Working at the intersection of machine learning, cybersecurity, and network systems, from ML-driven trust models to physical-layer sensor attacks.